-It’s the first Saturday of the month, and that means it’s time for Six Degrees of Separation.
-It took a surprisingly Halloween-related turn.
-In case you don’t know, 6 Degrees of Separation, hosted by hosted by Kate @ Booksaremyfavoriteandbest, is where we connect the book Kate gives us to six other… Continue reading Six Degrees of Separation from Like Water for Chocolate to Wicca
+It’s Saturday, the first one of the month, which means it’s time for another Six Degrees of Separation.
+This month my chain linked to fantasy and contemporary YA books.
+In case you don’t know, 6 Degrees of Separation, hosted by hosted by Kate @ Booksaremyfavoriteandbest, is where we connect the book Kate gives us to six other… Continue reading Six Degrees of Separation from It to Simon vs. The Homo Sapiens Agenda